Middle East And Africa ETF Market Size

 The ETF market in the Middle East has not taken off owing to various reasons such as a lack of financial literacy and investor participation in the Capital Market.
 Similarly, long-term institutional investors like pension funds, university endowments, and sovereign wealth funds, do not have a targeted allocation to regional equity markets.
 In addition, there is a lack of regulations around authorized investment advisors, who advise clients on an optimal asset allocation to meet their investment needs.
 Last year the Middle East had ETF assets of USD 51 billion with 687 ETFs observing a significant increase over the previous years signaling a positive environment for the ETF market.

 With the economies reviving after the COVID-19 pandemic, and the roll-out of vaccines looking imminent, the ETF market in MENA is expected to bounce in coming years.
 There is the possibility of investors moving away from US investments and instead of looking to international markets, the Middle East is reasserting itself and opening up to foreign investment which will further increase the MENA ETF's domiciled in the region or outside.

 Middle East and Africa are having a total of 14 ETFs traded in the US market available in the form of equity.
 I share MSCI Saudi Arabia ETF KSA is existing as the largest Middle East and Africa ETF observing a continuous increase in assets under management.

 To understand geography trends, Download Sample Report

-There are very few numbers of players offering ETFs in the Middle East and Africa Market.
-Numbers of Foreign players have also entered the market with ETFs focused in the MENA but domiciled in the other regions such as America and Europe.
-Loca Players include Al Biland, Alinma Investment, Al Rayan Investment.
+There are very few numbers of players offering ETFs in the Middle East and Africa Markets.
+Large number of Foreign players have also entered the market with ETFs focused in the MENA but domiciled in other regions such as America and Europe.
+Local Players include Al Biland, Alinma Investment, and Al Rayan Investment.
 Other Foreign Players include Blackrock, Invesco, Franklin Templeton, Xtrackers, etc